 |Licensure and/or Certification||Academic advisors and school career counselors must typically be licensed or certified by the state in which they are employed.
 Requirements may differ by state|

-Sources: *U.S. Bureau of Labor Statistics, **National Association for College Admission Counseling, ***O Net Online.
+Sources: U.S. Bureau of Labor Statistics (May 2014), National Association for College Admission Counseling, O Net Online

 Step 1: Earn a Bachelor's Degree

-Individuals who wish to become education advisors according to the guidelines set up by NACAC typically begin the education process by earning a bachelor's degree.
+Individuals who wish to become education advisors according to the guidelines set up by the National Association for College Admission Counseling, or the NACAC, typically begin the education process by earning a bachelor's degree.
 The educational requirements necessary to become a school counselor or academic advisor varies by employer and state.
 All states require a bachelor's degree, and many require a master's degree, for which a bachelor's is a necessary prerequisite.
-According to the American School Counselor Association (ASCA), a degree program in counseling typically includes coursework in human growth and development, counseling methods for both individuals and groups, appraisal methods and cultural foundations related to counseling.
+According to the American School Counselor Association (ASCA), a degree program in counseling typically includes coursework in human growth and development, counseling methods for individuals and groups, appraisal methods and cultural foundations related to counseling.

 - Consider taking coursework for teacher certification.
 Although many states do not require school counselors to be certified teachers, such certification may add value to a counselor's professional profile and improve his or her chances of employment.
 Since some states do require that counselors also be certified teachers, a background in education gives a prospective career counselor more flexibility in the locations where he or she may practice.
 Please note that the certification required to become a teacher is different from the certification required for a counselor.

 Step 2: Earn a Master's Degree